Electrical Designer and Programmer

 Over the years, Rick has evolved with the advances in electrical components and systems.
 He is experienced with hardware design and is fully versed in the programming of numerous manufacturers and models of PLC including, but not limited to, Allen Bradley PLC2, PLC5, SLC150, SLC 500 series, MICROLOGIX, CONTROL LOGIX, GE Fanuc SERIES ONE, GE VERSA and LM90/30 as well as Mitsubishi, Modicon, and Siemens PLCs.

 His vast experience also covers the advances in operator interfaces.
 Rick is skilled in programming and interfacing HMIs from numerous manufacturers including, but not limited to, Allen-Bradley Panelview and Panelview Plus, Mitsubishi GOT, Proface and Siemens.

-As BMS’s machine designs evolved to electromechanically driven machines, Rick continued to stay up to date with the latest technology.
-He is now highly skilled with DeviceNet and Ethernet communication protocols as well as drives and motors manufactured by Emerson and Rexroth.
+As BMS’s machine designs evolved to electromechanically driven machines, Rick has continued to stay up to date with the latest technology.
+He is now highly skilled with DeviceNet and Ethernet communication protocols as well as drives and motors manufactured by Allen-Bradley, Emerson, and Rexroth.
 His experience and desire to learn and grow with the technology, make Rick a highly valued contributor to the advancement of the BMS machine lines and help make BMS an industry leader in electromechanically driven machines.